T-Bunckenburg93/nebData/docs/Cluster_groups.md

 # Cluster Info on 81 clusters

 Here I'm doing a clustering analysis to build on the point distributon analysis I did initally.
 The most common response, and my thoughts while I was building it, was that point cost is not a simple indication of ship build, and thus outcome.
-So I've spent a bit of time refining it.
+So I've spent a bit of time refining it, primarily by adding a bunch of components into the mix.

 Ive tried to build a model that both accomodates common builds, but also includes more niche builds that do show up.
-This has led to some overlap, and prossibly some differential of clusters that doesn't really exist, as well as lots of clusters ( 81 ), but I do feel this is reasonable representative of the number of hull types you can see in Nebulous.
+This has led to some overlap, and prossibly some differential of clusters that doesn't really exist, as well as lots of clusters ( 81 ), but I do feel/hope that this is reasonable representative of the ships rolls that you can see in Nebulous.

+## Description of the tables:

+### Hull Counts
+Hull count shuld be pretty obvious.
+Generally there is one, but often there is overlap

+### Components
+Here I tried to identify the specific componenets that made up a cluster.
+* meanVal, is the average number of that value that you would expect to see on this rype of hull.
+* proportion, is the proportion of this component that is in this cluster. for example, the first group contains about 50% of all S1/rockets
+* scaledProportion, is this, but scaled by the size of the cluster, to make this number more meaningful for smaller clusters. if you had a component 50% of the time, and the size of the cluster was 10% of all ships, this number would be 5

+### Exemplar
+Each cluster is focused around a single ship that serves at the exemplar.
+This is the hull/components that this exemplar had.

+### Hull Outcome vs WinRate
+Counts and Percentages of wins and losses vs the ship being eliminated or not.
+Ideally this should show if the cluster is effective or not.

+Now I'm not going to do a writeup of each one, as there are 81, but I do hope this is interesting.
+I will be using these clusters in the future to try and group fleet types, as I feel there is a lot of interesting things to unpack there.

+Enjoy, and let me know what you think!

 ## Cluster 1, 4180 hulls